risk-first/website/risks/Feature-Risk.md

 Feature Access Risks are risks due to some clients not having access to some or all of the features in your product.

-Sometimes features can work for some people and not others:  this could be down to [Accessibility](https://en.wikipedia.org/wiki/Accessibility) issues, language barriers or localisation or security.
+Sometimes features can work for some people and not others:  this could be down to [Accessibility](https://en.wikipedia.org/wiki/Accessibility) issues, language barriers, localisation or security.

 You could argue that the choice of _platform_ is also going to limit access:  writing code for XBox-only leaves PlayStation owners out in the cold.
 This is _largely_ [Feature Access Risk](Feature-Risk.md#feature-access-risk), though [Dependency Risk](Dependency-Risk.md) is related here.

-In marketing terms, minimising [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product is for, and tailoring it to that particular market.
+In marketing terms, minimising [Feature Access Risk](#feature-access-risk) is all about [Segmentation](https://en.wikipedia.org/wiki/Market_segmentation):  trying to work out _who_ your product is for and tailoring it to that particular market.
 As shown in the diagram above, mitigating [Feature Access Risk](#feature-access-risk) means increasing complexity:  you have to deliver the software on more platforms, localised in more languages, with different configurations of features.
 It also means increased development effort.

 ## Market Risk